JoyeBright/DBLab/README.md

 ### [For further information follow the Wiki](https://github.com/JoyeBright/DBLab/wiki/DataLab-Outline)

-### Codes written for Database Lab offered at University of Guilan:
+### Sources gathered for Database Lab offered at University of Guilan:
 * [DBLab972] 2nd semester of 2019/1397